vertica/VerticaPyLab/docker-verticapy/enablement/VerticaPy-Lesson-Series.md

 ## Introduction

 This document is an overview of how to use the Jupyter Notebook templates to create lessons on data science concepts and VerticaPy.
+You can also look at [this video](https://microfocusinternational-my.sharepoint.com/:v:/g/personal/umarfarooq_ghumman_microfocus_com/EY3aXISIb7VMuViOAevszHYB5BwNsMumBcL-JB0gsf33ig?e=JVeuoO) to follow along on how to create lessons.

 The core page types are as follows:

 - **Course** : Contains video content and covers prerequisites and lesson goals.